Loan Servicing

 Part 2: Give Information About the Claim as of the Date the Case Was Filed

 3. What is the basis of the claim?
 This is where you describe why the debtor owes you money.
 Make sure to include documentation for the basis of the claim.
-E.g. if your answer is “Money loaned”, then include the agreement the user signed to acquire the loan.
-Don’t disclose private information like medical info.
+If the claim is based on any type of written document, Bankruptcy Rule 3001(c) requires that a copy of the document(s) be filed with the claim.
+If the writing is lost or destroyed, then include a statement of the circumstances of the loss or destruction with the claim.
+E.g., if your answer is “Money loaned,” then include the agreement the user signed to acquire the loan.
+Don’t disclose private information (see the redaction section below).

 4. Is all or part of the claim secured?
-This is where you note whether the debt is backed by a lien on the property.
-Include a description of the collateral.
+This is where you indicate whether the debt is secured by a lien on the debtor's property.
+Include a specific description of the collateral.
 Include the “basis for perfection” or the method used to perfect the security interest.
-E.g. "deed of trust" for a mortgage, "lien on the title" for a car loan, or "UCC-1 Financing Statement" for a loan secured by inventory or equipment.
+E.g., "deed of trust" for a mortgage, "lien on the title" for a car loan, or "UCC-1 Financing Statement" for a loan secured by inventory or equipment.
+Attach redacted copies of any document demonstrating the lien to the claim.
 Insert the value of the secured property.
+Be prepared to produce evidence to support this value.
 Include the amount of the claim that is secured.
 Include the amount of the claim that is not secured.
+This is the difference between the total amount of the claim and value of the property.
+In most situations, this amount is the same as the value of the property.
 Include the amount necessary to cure any default as of the day of the petition.
-If you don’t know what it means to “cure a default” you can probably skip this question.
-Some lenders (more common in the corporate space) increase the interest rate if the debtor defaults.
-This is where they can put the amount that is needed to pay the added default interest if applicable.
-Include the annual interest rate and whether it is fixed or variable.
+The default amount is the total of missed payments and any additional charges.

 7. Is all or part of the claim priority?
+A “priority debt” is legally defined in Section 507 of the Bankruptcy Code.
+Make sure your claim is a valid priority claim.
 Priority claims are often paid out even in liquidation bankruptcies.
-Priority claims are paid out first.
-Common examples: Tax requirements, alimony, child support.
-Other examples: Gap claims, wage claims, employee benefit claims, grain farmer and fisherman claims, customer deposit claims, tax claims, capital requirement claims.
+Priority debts are legally defined in Section 507.
+Make sure your claim is a valid priority claim.
+Priority claims are usually paid after administrative expenses but before other general unsecured claims.
+Common examples: Certain taxes, alimony, and child support.
+Other examples: Certain types of Gap claims, wage claims, employee benefit claims, grain farmer and fisherman claims, customer deposit claims, tax claims, capital requirement claims.
+Attach any documents supporting the classification of the debt as a priority claim.
+E.g. a divorce decree, etc.

 The signature for the proof of claim document